I believe every single person can benefit from it, in the same way that the general public can benefit from knowing CPR.

 ISK is proud to offer MHFA training to community members at no charge, thanks to funding from the Substance Abuse and Mental Health Administration (SAMHSA).

-Watch the video at right to hear from ISK trainers and participants about what MHFA means to them.
+Watch our video to hear what MHFA means to ISK trainers and participants.

 Designed for adults who regularly interact with young people.
 Learn how to help an adolescent (age 12-18) experiencing a mental health or substance use challenge.
 Learn More »